-Join Nick Brazzi for an in-depth discussion in this video Initial setup, part of Up and Running with Apple TV.
+Join Nick Brazzi for an in-depth discussion in this video Initial setup, part of Learning Apple TV.

 - Let's look at how to do the initial setup to get the Apple TV up and running.
 I'm setting up a 4th generation Apple TV.
 If you're setting up the 3rd generation Apple TV the process is going to look a little different but most of it will basically be the same.
 So this is what you're going to see when you first connect the Apple TV to your television fresh out of the box.
 So just like we saw on the previous movie, I need to start by pairing my remote to the Apple TV.
 So you should just be able to click on the touchpad and then the Apple TV will detect and pair with that remote.

 So know I just need to jump through a couple of hooks to get to my setup options.
 So I can swipe up and down on the touchpad to select my language, then click down on the touchpad, so I'll select English, I'll select United States as my Country, and then I get to this question.
 From here you have two ways that you can set things up.
 The easiest and quickest way would be to use your iOS device like an iPhone, an iPad, or an iPod touch if you have one, to set up your Apple TV.

 Now this is only going to work on a device that's running iOS 9.1.
 So I have my iPhone here, I need to make sure that bluetooth is turned on.
 It is running iOS 9.1 and also it will be a lot easier if you're already logged in to your Apple ID and iCloud account on your iOS device, if you plan to use those accounts on your Apple TV.
 So what I need to do is start by unlocking my iPhone, so I'll just put in the passcode.
 I'm going to choose Set Up with Device here on the Apple TV, I'll click on that with the touchpad.